 A sick dog may need a special diet or additional supplements while recuperating, so be sure to consult your vet about the kind of foods and supplements that should be fed to your dog.

-Dogs love to eat foods that have strong smells.
-By warming the dog food a bit, therefore, it becomes more aromatic and may just be the way to get your dog eating again.Back to Tab
+Another way to coax your dog to eat is to warm up the food a bit.
+Dogs love to eat foods that have strong smells, by warming the dog food a bit, it becomes more aromatic and may just be the way to get your dog eating again.Back to Tab

 Caring for sick dogs also include monitoring and recording the sick dog's health conditions.
 This can be very helpful in tracking his progress of recovery.
 The records can also be invaluable information for your vet.

 Many people caring for sick dogs find it hard to give medication to their dogs.
 Be patient, approach and speak to the dog softly.
 Pet the dog and calm him down before trying to give him the medicine.

 If your dog really doesn't like taking pills, consider making these simple pill pockets to hide the medicine.Back to Tab